-In additional to the fees, another impact of credit card stacking is that it will put a lot of inquiries on your credit reports.
-You will experience a drop of your credit scores for the next 6 months.
+In addition to the fees, another impact of credit card stacking is that it will put a lot of inquiries on your credit reports.
+Even with good credit, you will experience a drop of your credit scores for the next six months.
 The credit card companies may or may not tell you about this, but it’s very important for you to understand that you might not be able to obtain further credit in the next six months due to the large number of inquiries.
-Inquiries are

 What Are Credit Card Stacking Companies?